Becoming an HVAC Project Manager: Steps & Certification

 The everyday requirements of an HVAC project manager can vary greatly depending on the project, the industry, the team’s size, the project’s scale, or even the demands of the day.
 HVAC project managers, therefore, must have a baseline level of flexibility to handle the shifting nature of the position.

-Because this role requires project managers to excel in technical and interpersonal skills, someone will rarely find themselves in a management position directly after finishing an apprentice program or graduating from school.
-Most HVAC project managers will have a minimum of three to five years of experience working in the field.
+Because this role requires project managers to excel in technical and interpersonal skills, someone will rarely find themselves in a management position after finishing an apprentice program or graduating from school.
+Most HVAC project managers will have at least three to five years of experience working in the field.
 This is especially true for those managing projects in specialty facilities or projects requiring specialized knowledge.

 Although scheduling, delegation, and technician dispatch are a large part of the role of a project manager, high-level issues may require HVAC project managers to do service calls themselves.
 Managers may also find themselves training and hiring, enacting safety compliance, and ensuring all employees have the proper federal and state-level HVAC certifications.